SWATCH Group Watch Brands

 Official Site: www.blancpain.com

-Stocked Styles: Fifty Fathoms
+Stocked Styles: L-Evolution

 Breguet The storied history of the Breguet watch begins in 1775 at 51 Qaui de l'Horloge in the center of Paris.
 From his shop on the Ile de la Cite, Abraham-Louis Breguet catered to a long list of famous names -- including several French kings and noblemen, Queen Marie Antoinette, and Napoleon Bonaparte -- and introduced the tact watch, the first carriage clock, and invented the tourbillon.
 The Breguet line is also to thank for the design of the first wristwatch, created in 1810 for Caroline Murat, the queen of Naples.
 Today, watches produced by Breguet maintain a tradition of classic design and elegant features, but are complemented with water resistance and advancements of the innovations made by the company's founder.